What is a positive pressure system for operating rooms?

 Why should a hospital operating room use a door counter?

-In order for the positive pressure system to work properly, the number of times the operating room doors open during a procedure must be kept to a minimum.
-Before you can attempt to reduce the frequency that the operating room doors are opened, you must be able to sense and count this door activity.
+In order for the positive pressure system to work properly, the number of times the operating room doors open during a procedure must be kept to a minimum, as well as operating room traffic.
+Before you can attempt to reduce the frequency of operating room door openings, you must be able to sense and count this door activity.
 This is where the value of an electronic door counter becomes easily apparent.

 Which electronic door counter would be best for hospital operating rooms?

-We would not recommend our door counters that use infrared beams to sense the motion of the people.
+We do not recommend our door counters that use infrared beams to sense the motion of the people, unless you are particularly interested in measuring the operating room traffic.
 These include our EPC-IRD1, EPC-IRD1 & EPC-IRD1E or the RTC-P3 with infrared door sensors.
-We would typically not recommend these systems because they sense and count people.
+We typically don’t recommend these systems for hospital operating rooms because they sense and count people.

-The better option is using a door counter system that senses and counts the number of times the door opens, since this is ultimately what needs to be tracked in relation to the operating room’s positive pressure system.
+The better option is using a door counter system that senses and counts the operating room door openings, since this is ultimately what needs to be tracked in relation to the operating room’s positive pressure system.
 With that in mind, allow us to talk about the EPC-MAG1 Electronic Door Counter and the RTC-P3 Electronic Door Counter with magnetic sensors.

 EPC-MAG1 Electronic Door Counter:

 The EPC-MAG1 is a very cost-effective system that uses a magnetic door sensor that is mounted on the door frame and a magnet mounted to the door.
 This magnetic sensor/magnet send a signal to the EPC-MAG1 when the door is opened.
 The EPC-MAG1 then increments the count in its memory.
 The EPC-MAG1 does not connect to a PC.
 It saves one single running total until the total is reset back to zero.
 Each EPC-MAG1 can connect either one or two doors to it.